 Graffiti is criminal damage as well as an offensive sight.
 Offenders are dealt with by the police.
 If graffiti is removed quickly it can stop repeat attacks.
 To prevent graffiti on your property, you could consider using a trellis on a wall and growing plants such as ivy.
 There are a range of graffiti removal products on the market that suitable for small scale graffiti if your property has been defaced.Report graffiti

 We remove large dead animals (badgers, cats, deer, dogs, foxes, sheep, swans) from public areas and local roads.

 We do not collect:

 - birds small animals - birds, rabbits, hedgehogs, rats or squirrels

 - dead animals from a private property - this is the responsibility of the landowner

-We welcomes the support of residents in helping to keep the Cotswolds clean.
-To arrange a community clean-up please call 01285 623000.
-We can provide you with sacks and gloves and lend you litter pickers and high-visibility tabards to help with your community clean-up.
+We welcome the support of residents in helping to keep the Cotswolds clean.
+To arrange a community clean-up please call 01285 623000. we are currently unable to lend out equipment, in line with Covid 19 guidance, but we are still arranging for the collection of completed litter picks.
+Please call 01285 623000 for more information.
 See our guidance document below for more details.

 Road maintenance and street lighting